 Dredging the shrimp in flour first gives the batter something to cling to.
 Without this step, the batter will slide off of the shrimp.

-BEST BEER FOR BEER BATTER
+BEST BEER FOR THE BATTER

 I prefer using American lagers.
 American lagers are just a basic beer like Budweiser or Miller.